 A Rose-Covered Walkway – The Epitome of Romanticism

-An arcade heavily laden with climbers
+A garden arcade heavily laden with climbers

-Regarding measurements, there is a rule of thumb: the longer the arcade, the wider it should be, as this helps to ensure optimal proportions.
+Regarding measurements, there is a rule of thumb: the longer the pergola, the wider it should be, as this helps to ensure optimal proportions.
 However, it is also possible to produce optical illusions by playing with height, length and width.
-A short arcade can be “lengthened” by making it slightly narrower – and vice versa.
+A short pergola can be “lengthened” by making it slightly narrower – and vice versa.
 As well as being extremely stable, our unpretentiously elegant metal frames are also much more durable than the wooden structures that were once in fashion.
-Climbers with blooms, such as roses or clematis, are quick to conquer this arcade and, in no time, they create an enchanting play of light and shadow.
+Climbers with blooms, such as roses or clematis, are quick to conquer this pergola and, in no time, they create an enchanting play of light and shadow.
 Alone or in company, a walk through the garden becomes an experience to savour.

-Garden Archway St Albans / Basic Element (Width 250 cm.
+St Albans Pergola / Basic Element (Width 250 cm.
 Height 300 cm.
 Length 600 cm.
 Altogether 8 Poles): £4.480,00

-Garden Archway St Albans / Follow Up Element (Width 250 cm.
+St Albans Pergola / Follow Up Element (Width 250 cm.
 Height 300 cm.
 Length 200 cm.
 Altogether 2 Poles.): £1.270,00

 The prices listed here cover the technical drawing and shipping costs (not including installation) in mainland UK.
 They serve only as a rough guide and we will be delighted to send you an individual quote on request.